Skrylar/ImpromptuModular/README.md

 Step:  s1 s2 s3 s4
 ```

-Extra CV inputs are aso avaialable in the **expansion panel** (can be activald in the right-click menu).
+Extra CV inputs are also available in the **expansion panel** (can be activated in the right-click menu).
 Only the bottom-most input is level sensitive, the other four are trigger inputs.
 The expansion CV inputs can only be used in Seq mode.

 ### Advanced gate mode<a id="advanced-gate-mode-ps"></a>

 For a video introduction to the advanced gate mode, please see Omri Cohen's [advanced gate mode tutorial](https://www.youtube.com/watch?v=B2w0_h5oN6M).
 As of version 0.6.12, the keyboard mode (used to enter notes vs gate types) can be set explicitly using the two small LED buttons above the keyboard, instead of the temporary editing time that was activated when a gate was turned on (previous versions).

 Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
 When set to a value greater than 1, which unlocks the advanced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
-In such cases, a mutliplied clock must be supplied in order to keep the same tempo in the sequencer.
+In such cases, a multiplied clock must be supplied in order to keep the same tempo in the sequencer.
 In advanced gate mode, the pulse width of the clock is not used and has no effect on the gates.

 In the advanced gate mode, the Gate1 and Gate2 lights will be a different color, and the onboard keyboard can be used not only to enter note values, but also to select one of the 12 types of gates for a given step.
 To enter gates, make sure the LED button located right above the E and F keys is activated (pressing this button multiple times alternates between gate 1 and gate 2); to enter notes again, press the LED button above the B key.
-Advanced gates can only be set while in Seq mode and when the sequencer is stopped.
-Here are the different gate types and their minimum PPS requirements. (updated for the upcoming 0.6.13 version)
+Advanced gates can only be set while in Seq mode.
+Here are the different gate types and their minimum PPS requirements.

 ![IM](res/img/AdvancedGateDetails.jpg)